Gorgonzola, Milan: Main sights

-The main city church is dedicated to Saints Gervasio and Protasio, and was completely rebuilt in the nineteenth century in the neoclassical style by Simone Cantoni for the Duke Serbelloni.
+The main city church is dedicated to Saints Gervasio and Protasio, and was completely rebuilt in the 19th century in the neoclassical style by Simone Cantoni for the Duke Serbelloni.

 The sanctuary of Our Lady of Help, formerly dedicated to St. Peter, part of an ancient convent of the Humiliated, religious architecture is the city's oldest.
 It was later dedicated to Our Lady of Help.
-The marble altar is of the seventeenth century, and there is a Via Crucis of valuable wood.
-In the past the church had an eighteenth-century pipe organ.
+The marble altar is from the 17th century, and there is a Via Crucis of valuable wood.
+In the past the church had an 18th-century pipe organ.

 Sport

 The main volleyball team is US Volleyball Argentia whose male team currently plays in Serie B2, while the ladies play in Serie C. The club has teams of all ages from Under 13 to Under 18, both for men and women.

-The main football club is Giana Erminio, which in 2013 achieved its first promotion to Serie D, and was promoted for the first time to serie C in 2014-2015.
+The main football club is Giana Erminio, which in 2013 achieved its first promotion to Serie D, and was promoted for the first time to Serie C in 2014-2015.
 The home ground of Giana Erminio (as well as the main ground in the city) is the Municipal Stadium of the City of Gorgonzola.
-Another football club is POL Argentia whose first team plays in the second category.
+Another football club is POL Argentia, whose first team plays in the second category.
 Other sports clubs in Gorgonzola include Argentia New Basketball, Shotokan Karate Argentia, and ASD Gorgonzola Cycling.
 In the town there is also the Group Podistico Gorgonzola, which organises the races known as Running Gipigiata.